kmurph73/set-state-is-great/README.md

 ## Why do I have to pass in the component name?

-`store.useState` requires that you pass in both the key to be watched, and the calling component, eg:
+`store.useState` requires that you pass in both the key to be watched, and the name of calling component, eg:

 `store.useState('drawer', 'Drawer')` if the current component is named Drawer.